astrofrog/peps/peps/pep-tbd-option1.rst

 --------------------------------------------

-A potential solution that has been explored as an alternative to introducing the new ``Default-Extras`` metadata field would be to make use of an extra with a 'special' name.
+A potential solution that has been explored as an alternative to introducing the new ``Default-Extra`` metadata field would be to make use of an extra with a 'special' name.

 One example would be to use an empty string::